dannycho7/express-form-post/README.md

 ## Usage

-The information for the file uploaded will be available in the `files` and `body` object in the `request` object. express-form-post can be dropped in as middleware or used as a function to handle file upload.
-Check out the samples on the github repository for more specific usage!
+The information for the uploaded file will be available in the `files` object in the `request` object.
+Fields that were sent along the request will be available on the`body` object in the `request` object. express-form-post can be dropped in as middleware or used as a function to handle file upload.
+Check out the samples on the [github](https://github.com/dannycho7/express-form-post) repository for more specific usage!

 ## Quick Start